The Purpose

 The guide is divided into two main sections:

-• At least one-third of your net worth in Money (Bitcoin),
+• At least one-third in Money (Bitcoin)

 Who Is This Guide For?

-• You practice dollar-cost averaging into Bitcoin.
+• You dollar-cost average into Bitcoin.

-• "Never sell your Bitcoin." sounds reasonable.
+• “Never sell your Bitcoin” also makes sense.

 Bitcoin's Purchasing Power Volatility

-Some examples of this volatility include:
+Some key examples of Bitcoin’s volatility include:

-• By November 2021, Bitcoin reached nearly $70,000, only to drop to $15,000 by late 2022 (an 80% drop).
+• November 2021: Bitcoin reached nearly $70,000 before falling to around $15,000 by late 2022—an 80% decline.

-• As of May 2025, Bitcoin is trading at around $102,000, more than 1000% increase over the past five years.
+• July 2025: Bitcoin is trading at around $108,000, marking a more than 1,000% increase over the past five years.

 Using Bitcoin as Your Primary Money